atweb3-io/celo-community-rpc/README.md

 ];
 ```

-The `rpc-servers.js` file can also be updated automatically using the "celcli call" command to fetch registered RPC servers and check their health.
+The `rpc-servers.js` file can also be updated automatically using the automated process described in the "Automatic RPC Server Updates" section below.

 ## Response Headers